pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 variable pH treatments and did not systematically measure pH DBL under darkness.

-Unfortunately, I was unable to measure the DBL pH with microsensors, and I did not measure the metabolism of the corals.
+Unfortunately, I was unable to measure the DBL pH with micro sensors, and I did not measure the metabolism of the corals.
 But, this is the first dataset I am aware of that has experimental evidence of surface complexity driving OA resistance.
 How the potential pH variability caused by the surface complexity affects calcifying fluid pH as determined by boron systematics remains to be seen.
 We should have that